Financial crime

-Financial crime is crime committed against property, involving the unlawful conversion of the ownership of property (belonging to one person) to one's own personal use and benefit.
-Financial crimes may involve fraud (cheque fraud, credit card fraud, mortgage fraud, medical fraud, corporate fraud, securities fraud (including insider trading), bank fraud, insurance fraud, market manipulation, payment (point of sale) fraud, health care fraud); theft; scams or confidence tricks; tax evasion; bribery; sedition; embezzlement; identity theft; money laundering; and forgery and counterfeiting, including the production of counterfeit money and consumer goods.
+Financial crime is any illegal activity involving money, finance or financial systems committed to secure personal or organizational gain.
+It includes crimes committed against property, involving the unlawful conversion of the ownership of property to one's own personal use and benefit.
+Financial crime covers a wide spectrum of illicit acts.

+Financial crimes may involve fraud (cheque fraud, credit card fraud, mortgage fraud, medical fraud, corporate fraud, securities fraud, bank fraud, insider trading, insurance fraud, market manipulation, payment (point of sale) fraud, health care fraud); scams or confidence tricks; tax evasion; bribery; embezzlement; extortion and blackmail; identity theft; money laundering and terrorist financing; and forgery and counterfeiting, including the production of counterfeit money and consumer goods.
-Financial crimes may involve additional criminal acts, such as computer crime and elder abuse and even violent crimes including robbery, armed robbery or murder.
 Financial crimes may be carried out by individuals, corporations, or by organized crime groups.
 Victims may include individuals, corporations, governments, and entire economies.

+Financial crimes may also involve additional criminal acts, such as computer crime and elder abuse and even violent crimes including robbery, armed robbery or murder.

 Law enforcement often classifies larger forms of financial collusion as criminal syndicates.

-Bribery
+Fraud

+Fraud involves intentional deception to deprive a victim of a legal right or to gain from a victim unlawfully or unfairly.
+Some of the main categories of fraud include: